Douglas Pike: Early life

 Pike was born in Cass Lake, Minnesota.
 He grew up in Minor and had planned on a career in journalism, but with the outbreak of World War II, he joined the Army Signal Corps and served in the South Pacific.
 He served between 1943–1946 and reached the rank of Master Sergeant.

 The Indochina Chronology

 Pike founded The Indochina Chronology in 1982 to cover both historical and contemporary events in Vietnam, Cambodia, and Laos.
+Articles were published until Pike's death in 2002.